paulsjv/leansheets/README.md

 Specs are located by default under `spec/`.
 This location can be modified by modifying `build/project.conf.js`.
 Both Unit and Functional tests are supported.
 Unit tests are run via Karma + PhantomJS.
 Functional tests are run via Protractor + Chrome.
 Both types of specs support ES6

+## Installing UI Packages

+- `jspm install angular`

+No need for `--save` or `--save-dev`.
+This will install a package that can be included in your source by adding an ES6 import such as: `import angular from 'angular';` to any file.
+For packages that must be included "first", add the import statement to `modules/main/main.js`